 Guests will board a 6 person space rocket.
 Riders sit in single file one in front of the other.
 The total ride time for Disney World Space Mountain is 2 minutes and 47 seconds.

-The lighting and sound effects are what makes the Space Mountain ride so unique.
-Space Mountain is a roller coaster in the dark so relies on strobe lighting effects and carefully synchronized music to create a unique ride experience.
+The lighting and sound effects are what make the Space Mountain ride so unique.
+Space Mountain is a roller coaster in the dark so it relies on strobe lighting effects and carefully synchronized music to create a unique ride experience.

 Is Space Mountain Disney World one of your favorite rides?

 All images courtesy of expressmonorail